 Author: David Kotz

-David Kotz is serving as the Interim Provost at Dartmouth College through October 2018.
-He is also the Champion International Professor in the Department of Computer Science, and the Director of Emerging Technologies and Data Analytics in the Center for Digital Health Interventions at ETH Zurich.
-He previously served as Associate Dean of the Faculty for the Sciences, as the Executive Director of the Institute for Security Technology Studies, and on the US Healthcare IT Policy Committee.
+David Kotz is the Champion International Professor in the Department of Computer Science, and the Director of Emerging Technologies and Data Analytics in the Center for Digital Health Interventions at ETH Zurich.
+He previously served as Interim Provost, as Associate Dean of the Faculty for the Sciences, as the Executive Director of the Institute for Security Technology Studies, and on the US Healthcare IT Policy Committee.
 His research interests include security and privacy, pervasive computing for healthcare, and wireless networks.
-He has published over 130 refereed journal and conference papers and obtained over $65m in grant funding, and mentored nearly 100 research students.
+He has published over 175 refereed journal and conference papers and obtained over $66m in grant funding, and mentored nearly 100 research students.
 He is a Fellow of the IEEE, a Distinguished Member of the ACM, a 2008 Fulbright Fellow to India, a 2019 Visiting Professor at ETH Zürich, and an elected member of Phi Beta Kappa.
 After receiving his A.B. in Computer Science and Physics from Dartmouth in 1986, he completed his Ph.D in Computer Science from Duke University in 1991 and returned to Dartmouth to join the faculty.
 For more information see http://www.cs.dartmouth.edu/~dfk/.
 View all posts by David Kotz